 There are more saints assigned to watch over infants, little boys and girls, and adolescents than any other group, perhaps because they are the most vulnerable members of the human family.
-Apparently all the saints together cannot stop priests and other religious from sexually abusing children.
+Apparently, all the saints together cannot stop priests and other religions from sexually abusing children.
 Why?

 It is about secrets.

 It is about covering up.

 It’s about Cardinal Pell, a top-ranking cardinal in the Catholic Church, who has been dogged by claims that he covered up reports of sexual assault by members of the Australian clergy and abused young boys himself.
 Now returning to Australia to face justice.

 It’s about Archbishop Robert J. Carlson of St. Louis responding to a question about sex abuse of children “I’m not sure whether I knew it was a crime or not.
 I understand today it’s a crime.”

 It’s about 547 children in the Ratisbonne choir in Germany who we now know were victims of abuse, including rapes, between 1945 and the early 1990s.